 The purpose of the NAS security mode control procedure is to take a 5G NAS security context into use, and initialise and start NAS signalling security between the UE and the AMF with the corresponding 5G NAS keys and 5G NAS security algorithms.

+After a successful primary authentication and key agreement procedure as specified in subclauses 5.4.1.2 and 5.4.1.3, the network shall initiate the security mode control procedure to take the new partial native 5G NAS security context into use.

+NOTE: It is recommended that the AMF initiates a security mode control procedure as soon as possible after a successful primary authentication and key agreement procedure in order to avoid cases when the KAUSF at the UE and the KAUSF at the network become misaligned.

 Furthermore, the network may also initiate the security mode control procedure in the following cases:

 a)- in order to change the 5G NAS security algorithms for a current 5G NAS security context already in use;